 Foshan Metro Information

-Foshan Metro or more commonly known as FMetro, is a rapid transit system that serves the city of Foshan, Guangzhou.
-The tenth metro system to be operating in mainland China, the FMetro currently operates on 1 line, serving 18 stations in total.
-This 27.3 km long network is majorly operated by Foshan Railway Investment Construction Group and partly by the Guangzhou Metro Corporation.
-It began operations on the 3rd of November 2010, this metro system has only increased its popularity year after year.
-As of 2015, it boasts of a daily ridership of 268,000 at peak hours.
-Further expansion plans are under way with 2 more lines and an extension of the present line already under construction.
+Foshan Metro, or more commonly known as FMetro, is a rapid transit system serving the city of Foshan, Guangzhou.
+The tenth metro system to operate in mainland China, the FMetro currently operates on 1 line serving a total of 18 stations.
+The 27.3 km network is mainly operated by the Foshan Railway Investment Construction Group and partly by the Guangzhou Metro Corporation.
+Opened on 3 November 2010, the metro has grown in popularity year on year.
+By 2015, it will be carrying 268,000 passengers a day at peak times.
+Further expansion plans are underway, with 2 more lines and an extension of the current line already under construction.

 Foshan Metro Map

-Map of F-Metro showing various lines and stations (including future expansions).
-Click on the map to enlarge it or download F-Metro Map in PDF.
+Map of Foshan Metro showing different lines and stations.
+Click on the map to enlarge it or download the Foshan Metro map in PDF format.

 Foshan Metro Timings and Frequency

-The metro service starts operations at 6:00 am and runs until 11:00 pm.
-The trains run at an interval of few minutes.
-They are packed during weekends as people from Foshan head towards Guangzhou.
+The metro service starts at 6:00 am and runs until 11:00 pm.
+Trains run every few minutes.
+They are packed at weekends as people from Foshan travel to Guangzhou.

 Foshan Metro Fares, Tickets and Cards

-Reaching downtown Foshan from downtown Guangzhou takes about one hour and costs approximately 5 Yuan.
-The Line 1 starts from Xilang and runs till Kuiqiang Lu in Foshan.
-The single journey tickets can be purchased from the vending machines at the stations.
+It takes about an hour to get from downtown Guangzhou to downtown Foshan and costs about 5 yuan.
+Line 1 starts at Xilang and ends at Kuiqiang Lu in Foshan.
+Single tickets can be purchased from ticket machines at the stations.

-The system also offers Students cards for students of primary, high and vocational schools.
-The card offers 50% discount on fares.
-Senior citizens aged 60-65 years can also avail discounts of 50% discount on fares, by using Senior Citizen cards.
-Senior citizens above the age of 65 years can ride the metro for free.
+The system also offers student cards for primary, secondary and vocational school students.
+The card offers a 50% discount on fares.
+Senior citizens aged 60-65 can also benefit from a 50% discount on fares with a senior citizen’s card.
+Senior citizens over 65 can travel free on the metro.

-Discounts can also be availed for Group tickets, which can be purchased for a group of 30 or more passengers.
-The ticket offers a discount of 10%.
+Discounts are also available on group tickets, which can be purchased for a group of 30 or more people.
+The ticket offers a 10% discount.

 Foshan Metro Parking